Last updated April 1st, 2025

 Product telemetry

 The Web Application and Extension report product usage telemetry/events with your account email, IP address, operating system, browser version, and event details.
 The event details do not include information about your browsing history.
-See this GitHub search for an up-to-date list of the events and information collected.
-You can disable product telemetry by visiting the Settings screen in the Extension Console.
+You can disable extension product telemetry by visiting the Settings screen in the Extension Console.

-If you choose to use the shared team integration configuration feature for authentication, those API calls will be transmitted through the API Gateway.
+If you choose to use the cloud/team integration configuration features, API calls will be transmitted through the Web Application's API Gateway.
 The API Gateway does not capture or log any data sent or received from those API calls.
-The API Gateway does, however, log request metadata such as call frequency for billing and in order to prevent abuse
+It does, however, log request metadata such as call frequency for billing and to prevent abuse.

 How we protect your data